Kuusamo: Landscape and nature

 The city lies on a roughly 250-meter-high plateau, from which the waters flow in five directions.
 In the area of Kuusamo there are many hills (Finn. vaara) and fells (Finn. tunturi).
-The highest elevations are Valtavaara (492 m), Kuntivaara (481 m), Iivaara (469 m) and Rukatunturi (490 m), the site of the Ruka ski center.
+The highest elevations are Valtavaara (492 m), Kuntivaara (481 m), Iivaara (469 m) and Rukatunturi (492 m), the site of the Ruka ski center.

 Ninety percent of the land area is forested.
 The forests consist mainly of pine trees (70%) with some spruce (20%) and deciduous trees (10%).
 801 km2 or 14% of the area of Kuusamo is covered by water.
 The largest of the 166 lakes in the area are Joukamojärvi, Kiitämä, Kitka, Kurkijärvi, Kuusamojärvi, Muojärvi and Suininki.
 Rivers in the area include Oulankajoki, Kitkajoki, Kuusinkijoki and Pistojoki flowing eastward to the White Sea and Iijoki westward to the Gulf of Bothnia.

 The 270 km2 area of Oulanka National Park is shared between northern Kuusamo and neighboring Salla municipality.
 The landscape is dominated by pine forests, Oulankajoki river and its side branches with their sandbanks and rapids, and in the northern part vast marsh areas.
 In the wilderness live 30 species of mammals and 120 species of birds, including brown, stone and white-tailed eagle.
 Wolves and lynxes are rare.
-Rapids in Oulankajoki include Kiutaköngäs, Taivalköngäs, Jyrävä, Niskakoski and Myllykoski.
-Near the southern border with Suomussalmi is the canyon lake Julma Ölkky with up to 50 m high cliffs.
+Rapids in Oulankajoki include Kiutaköngäs, Taivalköngäs, Jyrävä, Niskakoski, and Myllykoski.
+Near the southern border with Suomussalmi is the canyon lake Julma Ölkky with cliffs up to 50 m high.

+According to IQAir, Kuusamo's air quality is the cleanest in the world; small particulates are present in the air at only 0.2 μg/m3.